prashant1k99/token-vesting/README.md

 4. Based on the information provided on Employee Account, the tokens can be vested from the treasury account by employee

 ### Code:

 To use Smart Contract in your application:
+**Fork the repository, then create a web/ folder for frontend framework.
+And in your frontend application, use as below**
 ```js
 // Add the exports from app/ folder to your project fro types
 import { IDL, VestingDapp } from "../app";